 SAC will strive to maintain representative distribution of council members, approximating the ratios of managerial/professional and office/service employees and their organizational units.

 SAC will work to maintain a council reflective of the diverse multi-cultural UNO community.
 To facilitate communication and streamline decision-making, an appointed representative of the chancellor serves as a non-voting, ex-officio member of SAC.

-Chancellor Christensen encourages the support of supervisors in allowing their employees the time of to participate in this important mission.
-All staff members are encouraged to attend the open monthly meetings.
+Chancellor Gold encourages the support of supervisors in allowing their employees the time off to participate in this important mission.
+All UNO staff members are encouraged and welcome to attend the open monthly meetings.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.